 The reality is actually far more diverse, with a range of different weathers, temperatures and climates to experience as the seasons come and go.
 In fact, the weather is so temperamental in Iceland that you can expect to experience a gamut of conditions on a day-to-day basis - enough to keep you on your toes during your stay!

 So when is the best time to visit Iceland?
 We’ve written this guide to discuss the different seasons in the year, what to expect weather-wise and how it might impact your trip.

 Each of Iceland’s seasons comes with its own average temperatures and dominant weather patterns, so we’ve broken them down individually to give you an idea of what to expect during your trip and whether to pack the thermals or not.

-As the most obvious choice for a holiday, we’re happy to say that summer is a wonderful time of year to make your trip over to Iceland.
+As the most obvious choice for a trip to Iceland, we’re happy to say that an Icelandic summer is a wonderful experience for visitors.
 Whilst the temperature never really gets to an uncomfortable level, it typically will range between 40F (5C) and 58F (15C), so you’ll be comfortable as you explore the breadth of nature and activities to explore.